Skip to content

 Sun Gloves

-This should go without saying, but never leave home without your hat.
+This should go without saying, but never leave home without a hat or two.
 A good cap that keeps the sun off your face is invaluable.
-Make sure to grab your hat touting your favorite baseball team or fishing brand.
-Your forehead will be thanking you when the end of the week comes around and you’re not entirely sunburnt.
+Your forehead will be thanking you when the end of the week comes around.
+It isn't uncommon for some hats to shrink from increased exposure to the sun, so keep this in mind when packing your favorite cap.

 Related Articles: